southside-chillers/southside.chillers.online/southside/content/chapters/the-matriarch-and-the-handmaiden.md

 Hanamir holds eye contact with her for a long moment, then assures Harlan, “It’s true.”

 “I told Lolth that I killed her followers,” says Galadriel.
 “I told her I did it to prove that I alone am worthy of being her high priestess.
-I asked her how to unseat Kazna.”
+I asked her how to unseat Cazna.”

 “And?” says Harlan.